-- a.
-The Three Subsequent Reviews of Ball Bearings from Japan Are Outside the Scope of This Proceeding - 3.
-The United States has requested a preliminary ruling concerning Japan's attempt to include three administrative reviews of Ball Bearings from Japan within the Panel's terms of reference.
+2. The United States has requested a preliminary ruling concerning Japan's attempt to include three administrative reviews of Ball Bearings from Japan within the Panel's terms of reference.
 These reviews, identified by Japan as Review Nos.
-4, 5, and 6, are not measures taken to comply with the DSB's recommendations and rulings, and the Panel should reject them as outside the scope of this proceeding under Article 21.5. - 4.
-As an initial matter, it is important to recall that Article 21.5 of the DSU applies only when there is a disagreement as to the existence or consistency with a covered agreement of a measure taken to comply with the recommendations and rulings of the DSB.
-Therefore, the scope of an Article 21.5 compliance panel is inherently limited it may only examine a claim that a measure taken to comply does not exist, or that a measure taken to comply is inconsistent with a covered agreement.
-In either case, the focus is on the DSB's recommendations and rulings,1 and in assessing whether a challenged measure is a "measure taken to comply," the Panel must look first to the recommendations and rulings of the DSB.2
+4, 5, and 6, are not measures taken to comply with the DSB's recommendations and rulings, and the Panel should reject them as outside the scope of this proceeding under Article 21.5.

+3. As an initial matter, it is important to recall that DSU Article 21.5 applies only when there is a disagreement as to the existence or consistency with a covered agreement of a measure taken to comply with the recommendations and rulings of the DSB.
+Therefore, the scope of an Article 21.5 compliance panel is inherently limited - it may only examine a claim that a measure taken to comply does not exist, or that a measure taken to comply is inconsistent with a covered agreement.
+In either case, the focus is on the DSB's recommendations and rulings.

-- 5. Two of the administrative reviews of Ball Bearings challenged by Japan cannot be considered measures taken to comply because the final results in those reviews were adopted prior to the DSB's recommendations and rulings in the original proceeding.
-As the Appellate Body has correctly noted, "[a]s a whole, Article 21 deals with events subsequent to the DSB's adoption of recommendations and rulings in a particular dispute."
-Measures taken by a Member prior to adoption of a dispute settlement report typically are not taken for the purpose of achieving compliance, and would not be within the scope of a proceeding under Article 21.5. - 6.
-Here, the determinations from the 2003-04 and 2004-05 administrative reviews of Ball Bearings were issued in 2005 and 2006, respectively, which was well before the adoption of the DSB's recommendations and rulings at the end of January 2007.
+4. Two of the administrative reviews of Ball Bearings challenged by Japan cannot be considered measures taken to comply because the final results in those reviews were adopted prior to the DSB's recommendations and rulings in the original proceeding.
+Measures taken by a Member prior to adoption of a dispute settlement report typically are not measures taken for the purpose of achieving compliance, and would not be within the scope of a proceeding under Article 21.5.

+5. Here, the determinations from the 2003-04 and 2004-05 administrative reviews of Ball

+Bearings were issued in 2005 and 2006, respectively, which was well before the adoption of the DSB's recommendations and rulings at the end of January 2007.
 These administrative reviews have no connection with the DSB's recommendations and rulings and cannot logically be considered measures taken to comply.
-They therefore fall outside the scope of this proceeding. - 7.
-Japan has urged this Panel to take an expansive and unwarranted view of Article 21.5.4 According to Japan's argument, any subsequent administrative review could fall within a compliance proceeding merely because it involved the same product exported from the same
+They therefore fall outside the scope of this proceeding.

+6. Japan has urged this Panel to take an expansive and unwarranted view of Article 21.5.
+According to Japan's argument, any subsequent administrative review could fall within a compliance proceeding merely because it involved the same product exported from the same country by the same companies.
-1 Canada - Aircraft (Article 21.5) (AB), para.
-36.

-2 US - OCTG from Argentina (Article 21.5) (AB), para.
-142; US - Softwood Lumber IV (Article 21.5) (AB), para.
-68.

-3 US - Softwood Lumber IV (Article 21.5) (AB), para.
-70 (emphasis in original).

-4 See, e.g., Japan First Written Submission, paras.
-90-91.

-country by the same companies.
 However, as the Appellate Body noted in US - Softwood Lumber IV (Art.
-21.5), an approach where every subsequent administrative review was treated as a measure taken to comply "would be too sweeping."5
+21.5) ("US - SWL IV"), an approach where every subsequent administrative review was treated as a measure taken to comply "would be too sweeping."